Proposal for a regulation on nature restoration

 Under the EU Biodiversity Strategy for 2030, part of the European Green Deal, the European Commission committed to put forward a proposal for legally binding EU nature restoration targets to restore degraded ecosystems.

-In its resolution of 9 June 2021 on the EU Biodiversity Strategy for 2030, the European Parliament strongly welcomed the commitment to draw up a legislative proposal on the EU nature restoration plan, including on binding restoration targets.
+In its resolution on the EU Biodiversity Strategy for 2030, the European Parliament strongly welcomed the commitment to draw up a legislative proposal on the EU nature restoration plan, including on binding restoration targets.
 It reiterated its call for a restoration target of at least 30 % of the EU’s land and seas, to be fully implemented by each Member State throughout their territory, within and outside protected areas, on the basis of biodiversity and ecosystem needs reflecting the country’s specific characteristics.
-Parliament stressed that in addition to an overall restoration target, the legislative proposal should include ecosystem-, habitat- and species-specific targets at the EU and Member State levels on the basis of their ecosystems, with a particular emphasis on ecosystems for the dual purposes of biodiversity restoration and climate change mitigation and adaptation.
+Parliament stressed that in addition to an overall restoration target, the legislative proposal should include ecosystem-, habitat- and species-specific targets at the EU and Member State levels on the basis of their ecosystems, with emphasis on ecosystems for the dual purposes of biodiversity restoration and climate change mitigation and adaptation.
 After restoration, no ecosystem degradation should be allowed.
-The EP requested that progress on the restoration goals be regularly assessed at both national and EU levels, including through the use of intermediate goals towards the 2030 targets.

-In Parliament, the proposal was referred to the Committee on the Environment, Public Health and Food Safety (ENVI), which appointed César Luena (S&D, Spain) as rapporteur on 12 July 2022.
-EU Environment Commissioner Virginijus Sinkevičius presented the text to ENVI Committee members on 30 June 2022.
-The Committee on Fisheries (PECH) and the Committee on Agriculture and Rural Development (AGRI) are associated Committees under Rule 57.
-They respectively appointed Caroline Roose (Greens/EFA, France) and Anne Sander (EPP, France) as rapporteurs.
+In Parliament, the file was referred to the Committee on the Environment, Public Health and Food Safety (ENVI), which appointed César Luena (S&D, Spain) as rapporteur on 12 July 2022.
+The Committee on Fisheries (PECH) and the Committee on Agriculture and Rural Development (AGRI), associated Committees under Rule 57, respectively appointed Caroline Roose (Greens/EFA, France) and Anne Sander (EPP, France) as rapporteurs.

 References: